PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

     It is recommemded that you add `;` to the end of lines when working with `SplitGraph`, `SplitNode` or `LeafNode` in the REPL.
     If you forget, you will quickly see why :-)

-We now see that the three leaves from our coarse-grained trees have been attributed an integer index in the `SplitGraph`.
+We now see that the three leaves from our coarse-grained trees have been given an integer index in the `SplitGraph`.
   Let us take a look at the internal nodes above the leaf `MCC_3`:
 ```@repl opttrees
 a1 = g.leaves[g.labels_to_int["MCC_3"]].anc[1]; # Ancestor for the first tree